roaked/roaked.github.io/content/docs/2code/1drone/_index3.md

 ![148222](https://live.staticflickr.com/65535/53355010400_8694f26456_w.jpg)
 {{< /details >}}

-We verify again that the pitch and roll angles stay within reasonable values:
+Verifying again that the pitch and roll angles stay within reasonable values:

 {{< details "Pitch and Roll using the LQR formula and Luenberger observer - (click to expand)" close >}}
 ![14118222](https://live.staticflickr.com/65535/53355010395_98a2c89a8a_z.jpg)